DragonRuby/dragonruby-game-toolkit-contrib/docs/api/numeric.md

 ## `rand`

-Numeric has a expanded `rand` implementation that supports `Range`.
+Numeric has an expanded `rand` implementation that supports `Range` arguments.

 Example usage: